pure-data/pure-data/doc/1.manual/pdmanual.md

 Tricky situations can arise when the user changes the contents of templates.
 A change in drawing instructions can be accommodated by simply tracking down and redrawing all data objects using the template.
-However, changing the "struct" object itself make for less straightforward situations.
+However, changing the `struct` object itself make for less straightforward situations.
 The user might wish to reorder fields, delete them, add new ones, or rename them.
-When a "struct" object changes, Pd automatically conforms the data from the old structure to the new one.
+When a `struct` object changes, Pd automatically conforms the data from the old structure to the new one.
 Fields with the same name as previously are maintained (reordering them as necessary); and if a field disappears but another of the same type appears,